The quarter in review

 As well as our usual review of the performance of and changes to our Recommended Funds list, we focus on the world’s largest and most liquid equity market – the US – highlighting some of the attributes which make it a key part of any global portfolio, as well as the household names which are some of the largest constituents of its index.

 We also consider why investors should be aware of the size of the US weighting in any global equity index and the fact the US market looks more expensive than some others at present.

 We hope you enjoy reading and have a great summer.

-The information we provide in this Investment Outlook are opinions provided by TD Direct Investing or one of its partners on whether to buy a specific investment.
-None of the opinions we provide are a personal recommendation, which means we have not assessed your investing knowledge and experience, your financial situation or your investment objectives.
+The information we provide in this Investment Outlook is for information and discussion purposes only and not intended to be a personal recommendation to invest, which means we have not assessed your investing knowledge and experience, your financial situation or your investment objectives.

-Investors should be aware that with self select products or services the the value of investments can fall as well as rise unlike cash investments.
+Investors should be aware that with self-select products or services the value of investments can fall as well as rise unlike cash investments.
 You may get back less than you invested.
 Past performance is not a reliable indicator of future performance.

 If you are unsure about the suitability of a particular investment you should speak to a suitably qualified financial adviser.